 Can we purchase food on the boat?

 You sure can.
 We take cash only, so please grab your cash in Te Anau before you get into Fiordland National Park.
-We have a great new menu on board with food from some of our favourite Queenstown eateries.
-We also have salads, Fish and Chips, Chia pots, Vegetable Curry and more.
+We have a great new menu on board with food including Fish & Chips, Oysters and Tofu Rotis.
+Check out our menu.

 Can we use the top deck?